FIND ME ON

 Read: March 29, 2021 • Rating: 8/10

-The core concept that religions, businesses, language and much more are all shared myths is a powerful one that casts a more high-clarity perspective on the world.
+The core concept is that religions, businesses, language and much more are all shared myths.
+This lens casts a more high-clarity perspective on the world.

 How to Win Friends and Influence People